 So you may be wondering where I came up with the name of my blog.
 I’ve been reading a wonderful book, The Rainbow Way: Cultivating Creativity in the Midst of Motherhood by Lucy H. Pearce.
 It has really inspired me to embrace my creativity and make time in my sometimes hectic life as a mom for my art.
 She has a section in her book where she speaks of the Muse and how it brings forth our ideas and inspires us.

 That got me to thinking of my muse, Pomona, the Roman goddess of fruitful abundance, fruit trees and gardens/orchards.
 I think this relates perfectly to my ultimate dream of using the abundance of my own (future) garden to start a natural dye business focusing on my own fashion designs.
 My blog is the first step in that path and hopefully everything else will follow as my kids get older and I have more time to focus on creating.

 My love of the tapestry Pomona (Morris & Co.) and focus on the Pre-Raphaelite artists in my earlier printmaking days has always been an inspiration.
-William Morris is one of my icons as the founding father of the Arts & Crafts movement.
-He was a true renaissance man.
-A poet, embroider, pattern designer, dyer, weaver, novelist, and early social activist and environmentalist.
+William Morris inspires me as the founding father of the Arts & Crafts movement.
+He was a true renaissance man: poet, embroider, pattern designer, dyer, weaver, novelist, and early social activist and environmentalist.
 Everything I aspire to and want to delve deeper into with my own art and craft.